 A proven concept, which has already been used at the customer in Europe, consists of a Biomar® OMB aerobic wastewater treatment system with intermittent denitrification/nitrification followed by sludge separation in a membrane bioreactor.
 Large tanks were designed due to the high organic loads and the high demands on the effluent parameters (which are comparable with European direct discharge limits).
 Both bioreactors have a net volume of approximately 5,800 m3 each, which leads to a wastewater retention time in these tanks of more than two weeks.

-Despite the Covid lockdown, it was possible to lead the project to success with the help of the Russian EnviroChemie subsidiary.
-German colleagues assisted and supported the Russian team on site via remote access during commissioning.
+Despite the Covid lockdown, it was possible to lead the project to success with the help of the local EnviroChemie subsidiary.
+German colleagues assisted and supported the local team on site via remote access during commissioning.

 EnviroChemie’s scope of services included the mechanical and electrical equipment for the wastewater treatment system.